 (A Disaster Victim Shares Her Harrowing Tale of Survival and Recovery)

-*(Photo Above: Patty stands in front of her new home built by IRT volunteers.)
+*(Photo Above: Angie stands in front of her new home built by IRT volunteers.)

 On November 8, 2018, the Camp Fire ravaged my hometown of Old Magalia and surrounding communities, destroying everything in its path.
 The devastation included my home: five generations of memories, thousands of pictures, my livelihood as an artist, and my grandson’s safe place.
 Additionally, it devastated my lifelong goal of owning my own home, without debt, and the life I had dreamed of, near family and friends.